-March 29: Exercise 11: A Century of Trends
+11. A Century of Trends

 One of the most important dynamics of any data is how they change over time.
-This chapter focuses on time series data -and how sociologists present those data in the form of trend lines.
+This chapter focuses on time series data -and how sociologists present those data by drawing general trend lines.
 You will examine trends in variables that impact population growth (and decline) -like fertility, diseases, and life expectancy.
-These are the basics of the demographer's toolbox!

-April 5: Exercise 12: Diffusion and Cultural Complexity
+12. Diffusion and Cultural Complexity

-Human beings are tremendous innovators, but individual innovations are not the primary reason why we have developed such complex cultures and societies.
-The more important reason is diffusion -a great invention like the wheel rolls around the world pretty quickly!
-What makes some societies so open to diffusion, while others are so isolated?
+Human beings are tremendous innovators, but individual innovations are not the primary reason we have developed such complex cultures and societies - the theory of Gerard Lenski.
+The pertinent research question is what exactly what makes some societies more open to diffuse social processes, while others are isolated - either internally or externally?